matrup01/bac_modules/README.md

 3.    ccs811.py

-3.1   quickplot(file)
+3.1   CCS811(file)

-	draws a plot of tvoc and co2 vs time
+	creates a CCS811-object

 	file (str) ... takes a ccs811-produced csv-file

+	start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp title (str, optional) ... takes a str and uses it as a title for quickplots

-3.2   plot(file,ax)
+3.2   plot(ax,y)

 	draws a plot of tvoc vs time or co2 vs time on an existing matplotlib-axis

-	file (str) ... takes a ccs811-produced csv-file ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn
+	ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn y (str) ... determines which plot should be drawn (legal strings: 'tvoc','co2')

-	plot (int, optional) ... if it's 1 tvoc will be drawn, else co2 will be drawn, default-1 startcrop (int, optional) ...
-Takes an int and crops the beginning of the plot by its amount datapoints endcrop (int, optional) ...
-Takes an int and crops the end of the plot by its amount datapoints color (str, optional) ... changes the color of the plot, default-"tab:red" plotlabel (str, optional) ... changes label of the plot (used for legend) into the given string.
-If none is given, it uses one fitting the given y
+	color (str, optional) ... changes the color of the plot, default-"tab:brown" secondary (bool, oprional) ... determines which y-axis should be colored (False-left axis/True-right axis), default-False

+3.3   quickplot()

+	draws a plot of tvoc vs time

+3.4   findplot(y)

+	matches the given str with the correct data and returns it

+	y (str) ... plottype (legal strings: 'tvoc','co2')

 4.    drone.py